clemensv/avrotize/README.md

 Parameters:

 - `--jsons`: The path to the JSON schema file to be converted.
-- `--avsc`: The path to the Avro schema file to write the conversion result to.
+- `--avsc`: The path to the Avrotize Schema file to write the conversion result to.
-- `--namespace`: (optional) The namespace to use in the Avro schema if the JSON schema does not define a namespace.
+- `--namespace`: (optional) The namespace to use in the Avrotize Schema if the JSON schema does not define a namespace.

 Conversion notes:

 - [JSON Schema Handling in Avrotize](jsonschema.md)

-### Convert Avro schema to JSON schema
+### Convert Avrotize Schema to JSON schema

 ```bash
 avrotize a2j --avsc <path_to_avro_schema_file> --json <path_to_json_schema_file>